 In December 2021 this chapter was amended throughout in line with local practice.

 1. Appointment of the Independent Reviewing Officer (IRO)

 If a local authority is looking after a child, it must appoint an Independent Reviewing Officer (IRO) for that child.
 The name of the IRO and their contact details must be recorded on the child's case record.

-The IRO must be appointed to the child's case and meet the child before the first Looked After Review and, as a matter of good practice, should be appointed within the first 5 working days.
+The IRO must be appointed to the child's case and meet the child in person or via video or audio call before the first Looked After Review and, as a matter of good practice, should be appointed within the first 5 working days.

 The IRO should be allocated for the duration that the child is looked after and should, wherever possible, continue as the IRO if a child returns to care of the same local authority at a later date.

 Where a mother and/or father and their child are looked after, the child should have a different IRO.

 If the IRO leaves the employment of the local authority, or for any other reason stops being the IRO for a particular child, they should introduce the new IRO to the child in person or via video call wherever possible.

 There are two clear and separate aspects to the function of the IRO: chairing a child's review - see Looked After Review Procedure, and monitoring a child's care plan on an ongoing basis including identifying whether any safeguarding issues arise.